Configuring Node.js

 Binary to use

-You need to always use node (or /usr/bin/node).
-Never use nodejs.
+You need to always use node (or /usr/bin/node). nodejs does not work.

 To force the use of a different version of Node.js other than the default one, define the environment variable NODEJS_VERSION: